 - 25 Mbps for Blu-ray quality.

-While the numbers seem small, keep in mind that they are what required by a single stream.
-If you have more than one person streaming at the same time, you generally need to multiply those numbers with the concurrent clients to find out the speeds you need.
+Keep in mind that this is the speed required by a single stream.
+If you have more than one person streaming simultaneously, you generally need to multiply those numbers with the concurrent clients to find out the speeds you need.

 Internet connection explained